Peace News: Campaigns, trials and stance

 a strike-breaking "private army", "Great Britain 1975".
 By arrangement The Guardian led with this story on the day of publication, Peace News won the 1974 "Scoop of the Year" award from Granada Television.

-In 1978, Peace News, together with The Leveller magazine revealed the identity of Colonel B, a witness in the ABC Trial.
+In 1978, Peace News, together with The Leveller magazine, revealed the identity of Colonel B, a witness in the ABC trial.
 Peace News fought its conviction for "contempt of court" right up to appeal in the House of Lords, where the Lord Chief Justice's "guilty" verdict was finally overturned.

-In 1995, Peace News, together with Campaign Against Arms Trade, was sued for libel by the Covert & Operational Procurement Exhibition (COPEX) for repeating allegations that the exhibition was serving as a meeting place for buyers and sellers of torture implements.
+In 1995, Peace News and the Campaign Against Arms Trade were jointly sued for libel by the Covert & Operational Procurement Exhibition (COPEX) for repeating allegations that the exhibition was serving as a meeting place for buyers and sellers of torture implements.
 The High Court struck out the case when COPEX failed to show in court and the peace groups were awarded costs.

 Publications

 The following is a partial list of Peace News publications.